willwin4sure/vault/📈Microeconomics 1/Factor Markets/Labor Markets.md

 ## Monopsony

 This is what happens when only a single firm supplies labor.
-Similar to [[Monopoly|monopolies]], but this time the demand side is manipulated, not the supply side.
+Similar to [[📈Microeconomics 1/Monopoly and Oligopoly/Monopoly|monopolies]], but this time the demand side is manipulated, not the supply side.
 Labor and wages will be artificially lowered (along the given supply curve) in order to optimize for profits: the <span style="color:#0088ff">marginal expenditure</span> on labor is now
 $$
 \frac{d}{dL}(L\cdot w(L))=w+\frac{dw}{dL}\cdot L,
 $$